December 08, 2023

 *** Return your ballot ASAP ***

-Ballot return methods vary by state
+Remember, ballot return methods vary by state

-Carefully check your state’s guidelines on return via online, email, postal mail and/or fax.
-Especially if your state only allows postal mail return — which is the case in many swing states like Michigan, Ohio,
+Carefully check your state’s guidelines on return at Your State Rules for email, online upload, fax, or mail.
+Especially if your state only allows postal mail return — which is the case in many swing states like Michigan, Ohio, Pennsylvania, Texas, and Wisconsin — you must return your ballot as quickly as possible.

 Returning your ballot via mail